openid/eKYC-IDA/openid-connect-4-identity-assurance-baseline.md

 ```

 An OP or AS MAY also include `verified_claims` in the above assertions, whether they are Access Tokens or in Token Introspection responses, as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [@!OpenID]).

-### Aggregated and Distributed claims

-When distributed claims are used the URL that is the value of the `endpoint` element in any distributed `_claim_source` sub-element MUST use the https URI scheme and the JWT returned SHOULD NOT be accessible via any other URI scheme.

-For aggregated or distributed claims, every assertion provided by the external Claims source MUST contain:

-* a `typ` header parameter with the value `provided-claims+jwt`,
-* an `iss` Claim identifying the claims source,
-* a `sub` Claim identifying the End-User in the context of the claim source, and
-* a `verified_claims` element containing one or more `verified_claims` objects.

-To ensure that assertions cannot be confused with OpenID Connect ID Tokens, assertions MUST NOT contain:

- * an `exp` claim, or
- * an `aud` claim.

-The `verified_claims` element in an aggregated or distributed claims object MUST have one of the following forms:

-* a JSON string referring to a certain claim source (as defined in [@!OpenID])
-* a JSON array of strings referring to the different claim sources
-* a JSON object composed of sub-elements formatted with the syntax as defined for requesting `verified_claims` where the name of each object is a name for the respective claim source.
-Every such named object contains sub-objects called  `claims` and `verification` expressing data provided by the respective claims source.
-This allows the RP to look ahead before it actually requests distributed Claims in order to prevent extra time, cost, data collisions, etc. caused by these requests.

-Note: The two later forms extend the syntax as defined in Section 5.6.2 of the OpenID Connect specification [@!OpenID]) in order to accommodate the specific use cases for `verified_claims`.

-The following are examples of assertions including Verified Claims as aggregated Claims

-<{{examples/response/aggregated_claims_simple.json}}

-and distributed Claims.

-<{{examples/response/distributed_claims.json}}

-The following example shows an ID Token containing `verified_claims` from two different external claim sources, one as aggregated and the other as distributed Claims.

-<{{examples/response/multiple_external_claims_sources.json}}

-The next example shows an ID Token containing `verified_claims` from two different external claim sources along with additional data about the content of the Verified Claims (look ahead).

-<{{examples/response/multiple_external_claims_sources_with_lookahead.json}}

-Claim sources SHOULD sign the assertions containing `verified_claims` in order to demonstrate authenticity and provide for non-repudiation.
-The recommended way for an RP to determine the key material used for validation of the signed assertions is via the claim source's public keys.
-These keys SHOULD be available in the JSON Web Key Set available in the `jwks_uri` metadata value in the `openid-configuration` metadata document.
-This document can be discovered using the `iss` Claim of the particular JWT.

-The OP MAY combine aggregated and distributed Claims with `verified_claims` provided by itself (see (#op_attested_and_external_claims)).

-If `verified_claims` elements are contained in multiple places of a response, e.g., in the ID Token and an embedded aggregated Claim, the RP MUST preserve the claims source as context of the particular `verified_claims` element.

-Note: Any assertion provided by an OP or AS including aggregated or distributed Claims MAY contain multiple instances of the same End-User Claim.
-It is up to the RP to decide how to process these different instances.

-### Aggregated and Distributed claims validation

-Clients MUST validate any Aggregated and Distributed `verified_claims` they wish to rely on in the following manner:

-1. Ensure that both the `_claim_names` and `_claim_sources` are present in the response
-2. Ensure that there is a `verified_claims` element present in the `_claim_names` member of the response
-3. Ensure that the `verified_claims` element contains a value that is one of the following:
-    a. a string that exists as a key name in the `_claim_sources` element of the response.
-    b. a JSON array containing members that all exist as key names in the `_claim_sources` element of the response.
-    c. a JSON object containing elements that all exist as key names in the `_claim_sources` element of the response and each element is formatted with the syntax as defined for requesting `verified_claims`.
-4. Ensure that the `_claim_sources` element is a JSON structured object that has one or more sub-elements
-5. Ensure that the sub-elements of the `_claim_sources` element have matching values in the `_claim_names` element of the response

-When `verified_claims` are delivered as distributed claims, i.e., when a sub-element of the `_claim_sources` contains the `endpoint` claim, clients MUST also:

-1. Ensure that the `endpoint` element defined in any distributed `_claim_sources` uses the https URI scheme.
-2. Retrieve the distributed claims object from the `endpoint` element defined in any distributed `_claim_sources`.
-3. Ensure that the object returned from the `endpoint` is a JWT as per [@RFC7519].

-When `verified_claims` are delivered as aggregated claims, i.e., when a sub-element of the `_claim_sources` contains the `JWT` claim, clients MUST also:

-1. Ensure that the value in the `JWT` claim is a valid JWT as per [@RFC7519].

-Once the JWT has been delivered either via distributed or aggregated mechanism the client MUST:

-1. Verify the signature of the returned JWT.
-2. Ensure that the JWT includes the required elements `typ`, `iss`, `sub`, and `verified_claims`; and that their values are not null or empty.
-3. Ensure that the JWT does not contain either an `exp` claim or an `aud` claim.
-4. Ensure that the value of the `typ` header parameter in the JWT is `provided-claims+jwt`.

 # Requesting Verified Claims